Board & Committees

 Board and committee members of the Maine Women’s Fund donate invaluable time, expertise and financial resources to our mission and represent communities throughout Maine.

-Melinda P. Shain, Esq., President, serves on the Fund’s Development, Leadership Gifts, Investment, Finance and Executive committees.
+Melinda P. Shain, Esq., President, serves on the Fund’s Board Governance, Leadership Gifts, Development, Capital Campaign and Executive committees.
 She is Corporate Counsel at Diversified Communications, in Portland.
-She also serves on the Town of Gorham Planning Board.
+She also serves as Vice Chairman of the Town of Gorham’s Planning Board.
 She was the 2008 United Way Corporate Campaign Manager for Hannaford Bros.
-Co. raising over $1,400,000 and founded the Gorham Educational Foundation.
+Co. raising over $1,400,000 and co-founder of the Gorham Educational Foundation.
 She resides in Gorham with her husband, Chris and son, Thaddeus.

 Natalie Solotoff, CPA, Treasurer, serves on the Fund’s Finance and Executive committees.
 Natalie is a Tax Manager at Baker Newman Noyes, where she has worked since 2008.
 She specializes in tax compliance and planning for individuals, partnerships, and corporations.
 In addition to obtaining her CPA designation in 2012, Natalie received her law degree in 2007 from the University of Connecticut School of Law.
 A native of Pensacola, Florida, Natalie received her undergraduate degree in Psychology from Davidson College.
 Natalie serves on the board of Hebrew Free Loans of Maine, and has served as a volunteer with the Junior League of Portland and as Treasurer of the Blue Angels Foundation.
 She lives with her husband and son in Portland.